2013 Kansas City Royals season: Impact of the Boston Marathon bombing

 Although performing well, the Royals helped the Atlanta Braves win their 10th straight game with a 6–3 victory over KC on April 16.
 After both teams had a day off, players, managers and coaches for both teams wore No. 42 on their jerseys to honor Jackie Robinson.
 Like many teams, the Braves also held a moment of silence before the game for the victims of the Boston Marathon bombing (April 15).
-Chris Getz, KC's No. 8 hitter, homered for the first time in nearly four years (on July 19, 2009 when he played for the Chicago White Sox).
+Chris Getz, KC's number 8 hitter, homered for the first time in nearly four years.
 Jeff Francoeur, a former Braves RF, played his first game at Turner Field with Kansas City.
 With Wade Davis pitching 7 scoreless innings, the Royals beat the Braves 1–0 on April 17 to end Atlanta's 10-game winning streak.